-While cannabis and cocaine use has remained relatively stable in recent years, use of party drugs such as Ketamine, ecstasy and MDMA have increased.
+While cannabis and cocaine use has remained relatively stable in recent years, the use of party drugs such as Ketamine, ecstasy and MDMA has increased.

 Sadly, the issue of drug-related deaths is on the rise as well, with the UK recording an increase in death by drug poisoning for the eight-year in a row in 2020/1.

 Different types of drugs require different approaches to detox in order that the user flushes the substances from their system in the safest way possible.
 However, in terms of rehabilitation from drug addiction, the process is remarkably similar across different substance types.

 One of the countries leading treatment clinics in drug rehab that we recommend is – Castle Craig.

 According to the European Monitoring Centre for Drugs and Drug Addiction, the most common drugs used at music festivals and parties are: